Dissolution of Czechoslovakia: Partition into two entities

 In 1992, the Czech Republic elected Václav Klaus and others, who demanded either an even tighter federation ("viable federation") or two independent states.
 Vladimír Mečiar and other leading Slovak politicians wanted a kind of confederation.
 Both sides opened frequent and intense negotiations in June.
-On July 17, the Slovak parliament adopted the declaration of independence of the Slovak nation.
-Six days later, Klaus and Mečiar agreed to dissolve Czechoslovakia at a meeting in Bratislava.
-Czechoslovak President Václav Havel resigned, rather than oversee the dissolution, which he had opposed.
+On 17 July, the Slovak parliament adopted the declaration of independence of the Slovak nation.
+Six days later, Klaus and Mečiar agreed to secede Czechoslovakia into two separate states at a meeting in Bratislava.
+Czechoslovak President Václav Havel resigned, rather than oversee the secession, which he had opposed.
 In a September 1992 opinion poll, only 37% of Slovaks and 36% of Czechs favoured dissolution.

 The goal of negotiations switched to achieving a peaceful division.
 Peaceful division was prioritized as the process ran in parallel with the violent breakup of Yugoslavia (another formerly socialist, Slavic federal state created after the dissolution of Austria-Hungary).
-On November 13, the Federal Assembly passed Constitution Act 541, which settled the division of property between the Czech lands and Slovakia.
-With Constitution Act 542, passed on November 25, they agreed to the dissolution of Czechoslovakia as of December 31, 1992.
+On 13 November, the Federal Assembly passed Constitution Act 541, which settled the division of property between the Czech lands and Slovakia.
+With Constitution Act 542, passed on 25 November, they agreed to the secession of Czechoslovakia into two entities as of 31 December 1992.

 The partition occurred without violence and so was thus said to be "velvet", much like the "Velvet Revolution", which had preceded it and had been accomplished by massive peaceful demonstrations and actions.
 In contrast, other post-communist breakups (such as the Soviet Union and Yugoslavia) involved violent conflict.
 Czechoslovakia is the only former Eastern Bloc state that had an entirely peaceful breakup.
 In the following years, as Slovakia's economy struggled, Slovaks began to describe the dissolution as a "sandpaper divorce".

 Causes

 A number of reasons have been given for the dissolution of Czechoslovakia, with the main debates focusing on whether dissolution was inevitable or whether dissolution occurred in conjunction with or even in contrast to the events that occurred between the Velvet Revolution of 1989 and the end of the joined state in 1992.

 Those who argue from the inevitability stance tend to point to the differences between the two nations, which date back to the Austro-Hungarian Empire, and to other issues.
 There are differences between the Czechs and Slovaks, such as problems with the shared state during communism, the success of the state in the Czech lands, its failure in the Slovak lands that still resulted in the adoption of communism since the Czechs were more influential in the running of the state than Slovaks, and the 1968 constitution with its minority veto.

-Those who argue that events between 1989 and 1992 led to the dissolution point to international factors such as the breakaway of the Soviet satellite nations, the lack of unified media between Czechia and Slovakia, and most importantly the actions of the political leaders of both nations like the disagreements between Prime Ministers Klaus and Mečiar.
+Those who argue that events between 1989 and 1992 led to the dissolution point to international factors such as the breakaway of the Soviet satellite nations, the lack of unified media between the Czech Republic and Slovakia, and most importantly the actions of the political leaders of both nations like the disagreements between Prime Ministers Klaus and Mečiar.